novalabsxyz/devdocs/hotspot/developer-setup.md

 sudo apt-get update
 ```

-## Installing the Semtech packet forwarder
+## Installing the Helium packet forwarder

-Once you have miner running, you'll need the Semtech packet forwarder to receive packets via SPI and the RAK2245 board and deliver them to the miner via UDP.
+Once you have miner running, you'll need the Helium packet forwarder to receive packets via SPI and the RAK2245 board and deliver them to the miner via UDP.
+The Helium packet forwarder is based on the Semtech packet forwarder with Helium changes.

 You may need to install git: